haroohie-club/ChokuretsuTranslationUtility/Documentation/HaruhiChokuretsuLib.md

 The property that determines what time of graphic a give file is is the `FileFunction` property which uses the `Function` enum.
 The options are `SHTX`, `LAYOUT`, and `UNKNOWN`.

 #### `SHTX`
-When `FileFunction` is set to `Function.SHTX` (which happens if the first four bytes of the file are `SHTX`), the file implements a Shade Texture file.
+When `FileFunction` is set to `Function.SHTX` (which happens if the first four bytes of the file are `SHTX`), the class implements a Shade Texture file.
 The following properties become relevant:

 * `List<byte> PaletteData` &ndash; Contains the binary palette data of the image.